Should you buy an Apple Watch in 2022?

-It's not an uncommon story: You stopped wearing a watch because your iPhone had a big clock right on the Lock screen, only a pocket- or bag-pull away.
+It's not an uncommon story: You stopped wearing a watch because your iPhone had a big clock right on the Lock screen, only a pocket or bag pull away.
 It's the old single- vs. multi-tasker debate, and why convergent devices like the iPhone proved so popular in the first place.

 The Watch's faces range from minimal to infographic to utilitarian to motion graphics to astronomy to, well, Mickey and Minnie Mouse.
-Each face also includes a number of complications which offer even more data, if you want to enable them.
+Each face also includes a number of complications that offer even more data, if you want to enable them.

 Complications can include features as subtle as a monogram for personalization, but also world clocks, alarms, a stopwatch, the weather, sunrise and sunset, activity levels, phases of the moon, upcoming appointments, and stock quotes.

-You can have complications for your apps as well, so you can see your ETA, access your voice recorder, see sports scores, measure your activity, or even tell how much distance is left before your Pokémon eggs hatch.
-(Seriously.)
+You can have complications for your apps as well, so you can see your ETA, access your voice recorder, see sports scores, measure your activity, or even tell how much distance is left before your Pokémon eggs hatch (seriously).

-You already get notifications on your iPhone.
+You already get notifications on your best iPhone.
 You can tell when they come in thanks to the beep, buzz, or bubble on your Lock screen.
 With the Apple Watch, however, those notifications can appear on your wrist, sending you a subtle tap that doesn't even light up the display unless you turn the Watch to signal your interest.